babarot/dotfiles/README.md

 - **.loading/**: Any files ending in `.sh` get loaded into your environment.

 ## Credits

+Acknowledgment; I established this dotfiles referring to the following user's repositories.
+Thus, I would appreciate it if you used my repository for reference.
+Thanks.

 * These dotfiles are heavily based on [@cowboy's dotfiles](https://github.com/cowboy/dotfiles/blob/master/bin/dotfiles)
 * Inspired by [@skwp's dotfiles](https://github.com/skwp/dotfiles)